MileHacker Logo

 Navigating the City

-If you use a wheelchair, check the terrain of specific areas in Ajaccio before your visit.
-The Old Town's cobblestones and hills may prove difficult.
+If you use a wheelchair, check the ground of certain areas in Ajaccio before your visit.
+The Old Town's stone pavers and hills may prove difficult.